Nominations for the 2024 Science Innovation Award

 The EAG Science Innovation Award recognizes scientists who have recently made a particularly important and innovative breakthrough in geochemistry.
 The geochemical research must be highly original and contribute in a significant fashion to our understanding of the natural behavior of the Earth or planets.

 The subject area of this award differs every year, following a five-year cycle.
-In 2023, this award will honor Nicholas Shackleton for his work in climatology.
+In 2024, this award will honour Samuel Epstein for his work in isotope geochemistry.

 The award is bestowed annually to a scientist within 30 years equivalent full time scientific employ from the start of PhD, which must be completed.
 Eligibility is determined by the status of the candidate at the close of the year in which nominations are received and not the year the award is presented; hence, for the 2024 Science Innovation Award, candidates should have started their PhD in 1993 at the earliest (but see information on career breaks here).